What is remedial massage? What are the benefits?

 - Reduction of symptoms from chronic musculoskeletal conditions.

-A combination of deep tissue massage, trigger point therapy and myofascial release is used to relieve your muscle tension, improve your range of movement and reduce your pain.
+A combination of deep tissue massage, trigger point therapy, and myofascial release is used to relieve your muscle tension, improve your range of movement, and reduce your pain.
 Dry needling and cupping may also be a part of your remedial treatment.
+By understanding the various techniques and their applications, patients can maximize the benefits of their sessions.

 There is good evidence around the effectiveness and benefits of massage therapy.
 It has existed in some form or another since the dawn of time, across all cultures.
 If you’d like to read further about the science, Pain Science is a good site with the evidence.